Archaeologists Believe They Have Finally Cracked The Mystery Behind The Hats Found On Easter Island Statues

 “Of the many questions that surround the island’s past, two tend to stand out.
 How did people of the past move such massive statues, and how did they place such massive stone hats (pukao) on top of their heads?”

-Now that researchers have solved the first mystery and know how the statues were shuffled along, determining how the moai statues ended up wearing hats was next next on the agenda for scientists.
+Now that researchers have solved the first mystery and know how the statues were shuffled along, determining how the moai statues ended up wearing hats was next on the agenda for scientists.

-According to new research, Lipo believes that the Rapa Nui builders most likely would have rolled these 12 ton cylindrical pukao from the location the rocks had been cut in all the way to where the moai statues were waiting for them.
+According to new research, Lipo believes that the Rapa Nui builders most likely would have rolled these 12-ton cylindrical pukaos from the location where the rocks had been cut all the way to where the moai statues were waiting for them.

 The Mystery of How The Easter Island Statues Got Their Colossal Hats May Finally Have Been Solved https://t.co/2t25OpIY1r